ronkok/Hurmet/docs/manual.md

 :   A Hurmet _matrix_ is a one or two dimensional arrangement of matrix elements.
-    A Hurmet matrix element can be a number, a string, `true`, `false`, or an exprression that resolves to one of those simple types.
+    A Hurmet matrix element can be a number, a string, `true`, `false`, or an exprression that resolves to one of those simple types.s

     A matrix literal is written between delimiters, either `( )` or `[ ]` or `{: }`.
 Matrix elements are horizontally separated by tabs or commas.